farhannaza/IP-Protection/README.md

 ### 📂 Open Folder in Explorer

-To open your folder in file explorer, type `code . ` in the terminal:
+To open your folder in file explorer, type `code .` in the terminal

 ![Explorer](/assets/explorer.png)